Global reaction to Israeli, US attacks on Iran

 Sign up now: Get ST's newsletters delivered to your inbox

-Feb 28 - Israel and the United States launched strikes on Iran on Saturday, plunging the Middle East into a renewed military confrontation as President Donald Trump vowed to destroy Tehran's missile arsenal and prevent it from developing a nuclear weapon.
+Feb 28 - Israel and the United States launched strikes on Iran on Saturday, plunging the Middle East into a renewed military confrontation.

+Tehran responded by launching missiles at Israel and called the strikes against it unprovoked and illegal.

 Below is international reaction to the attacks: